 From an oriental medical (acupuncture) perspective this area is related to the proper functioning of the digestive system, and as a diagnostic for your heart – but more generally as a bellwether for the condition of the entire internal organ system, and of spiritual and emotional ease.
 Developing the habit of keeping this area relaxed will have a profound effect on your health and emotions!

-Notifications – Take Control!
+Notifications: The Tail Wagging the Dog?
 The default setting of our smartphone applications faithfully provide us with up-to-the-second notifications of every email / facebook comment tweet /change of status / reminder… All these apps vying for our attention, trying to get eye-balls on adverts… Almost all of it is simply noise that does not need attention right away – and can certainly wait until the end of the current Timebox (see above).

-Actually, we are the ones “faithfully” breaking off from conversation / contemplation / concentration / imagination to confirm that the world has not ended… Remember – these are tools we are supposed to be using.
+Actually, we are the ones “faithfully” breaking off from conversation / contemplation / concentration / imagination to confirm that the world has not ended.
+Remember, these are tools we are supposed to be using.
 Not the other way round.
 When was the last time you went for a wander somewhere without your mobile phone?